antmicro/tui-selector/README.md

 Copyright (c) 2020-2021 [Antmicro](https://www.antmicro.com)

-This is a simple TUI menu that looks for files described by regular expressions in JSON rules files and produces menu entries from which the commands specified for found files can be executed.
+This is a simple TUI menu that lists and runs applications based on rules written in JSON format.

 ## Building the project